eregs/eregs.github.io/_pages/introduction.md

 If you're interested in learning about eRegulations or contributing to its development, it helps to have some background in what regulations are and how they fit into the legal landscape of the United States.

-The [National Archives has a summary](https://www.archives.gov/about/regulations/) and [Reginfo.gov provides an explanation of the regulatory process](http://www.reginfo.gov/public/jsp/Utilities/faq.jsp), and here's the story all put together to help you get started.
+The [National Archives provides a brief overview of regulations](https://www.archives.gov/about/regulations/) which is helpful for quick context.
+There are detailed explanations of aspects of regulations on multiple websites, including [Regulations.gov](http://www.regulations.gov/#!home), [Reginfo.gov](http://www.reginfo.gov/public/), and various agency websites; here's the story all put together in the context of eRegulations (with links to those resources) to help you get started.

 **Table of contents**

 * <a href="#what-are-regulations">What are regulations and where do they live?</a>
 * <a href="#how-regulations-change">How regulations change (through “rules”)</a>
 * <a href="#structure">The structure of a regulation</a>
-* <a href="#definitions">Definitions of terms as used in eRegulations</a>
+* <a href="#definitions">Definitions of terms used in eRegulations</a>

 ## <a name="what-are-regulations"></a>What are regulations and where do they live?

 ### Where regulations come from

 When Congress creates a law, it’s a big deal — a tremendous amount of effort goes into each new act of Congress.
 As a result, Congress usually describes the big picture of the law and gives authority to the relevant federal agencies to deal with the specifics.
-The agencies describe these details in regulations, which have the force and effect of law.
+The agencies describe these details in regulations, which have the force and effect of law. ([The first two answers in this Reginfo.gov FAQ provide details about this process.](http://www.reginfo.gov/public/jsp/Utilities/faq.jsp))

 How this gets written down: Congress writes “Acts” or “Statutes” which are cataloged in the [U.S. Code](https://www.gpo.gov/fdsys/browse/collectionUScode.action?collectionCode=USCODE) (USC).
 Each act or statute can give authority to specific federal regulatory agencies to write regulations.
 When the agencies write regulations, they are cataloged separately in the [Code of Federal Regulations](https://www.gpo.gov/fdsys/browse/collectionCfr.action?collectionCode=CFR) (CFR).